johnfedoruk/bangular/aio/content/guide/testing.md

-This small test demonstrates how Angular tests can verify a component's visual representation&mdash;something not possible with [isolated unit tests](guide/testing#isolated-component-tests)&mdash;at low cost and without resorting to much slower and more complicated end-to-end tests.
+This small test demonstrates how Bangular tests can verify a component's visual representation&mdash;something not possible with [isolated unit tests](guide/testing#isolated-component-tests)&mdash;at low cost and without resorting to much slower and more complicated end-to-end tests.